 Consumers consider foreign transaction fees to be unfair

 Foreign transaction fees on credit cards only seem to make consumers mad.
 More than 80 percent of people consider foreign fees to be unfair.
 And, 6 in 10 go as far as to say they’ll never get another credit card that charges a foreign fee.

 More credit cards without foreign transaction fees are available today

-Most of the best credit cards on the market are among them, too, which means there’s no need to sacrifice in terms of rewards, annual fees, APRs, or other features.
+Most of the best credit cards on the market are among them, too, so there’s no need to sacrifice rewards, annual fees, APRs, or other features.

 Although finding a good credit card with no foreign fees is increasingly simple, consumers’ lack of knowledge is problematic.
 At WalletHub, a financial website, you can learn all about the best credit cards without foreign transaction fees.

 A no-foreign-transaction-fee credit card is a card that does not charge cardholders any fees while traveling internationally or making purchases from foreign-based merchants.
 A credit card with no foreign transaction fee will save the average user 3 percent on purchases processed abroad.
 Using such a card also is the best way to convert currency while traveling abroad, providing a lower exchange rate than airport kiosks and banks (some cards are from WalletHub partners).

 There’s no reason to ever pay extra when buying something abroad because no foreign fee credit cards are available to people of all credit levels, from bad credit to excellent credit.
 In fact, no- foreign-transaction-fee credit cards represented 25 percent of the credit card offers available in 2021.
 More than 6 in 10 credit cards without foreign transaction fees also have $0 annual fees.